replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

-# Installing in an air gapped environment
+# Installing in an Air Gapped Environment

 When installing an application with the Replicated app manager from a `.airgap` package, the container images and application manifests are provided by the application vendor in an archive that can be used to deliver the artifacts into the cluster.